Chester, Pennsylvania

+The city is home to Widener University, Harrah's Philadelphia, the Chester Waterside Station, the William Penn Landing Site, and Subaru Park, home of the Major League Soccer team, the Philadelphia Union.

 History

 Early history

-The Indian tribe that owned the land where Chester now stands were the Okehockings, removed by order of William Penn in 1702 to other lands in Chester County.
-The original Indian name of Chester was Mecoponaca, which means "the stream along which large potatoes grow".
+The indigenous tribe that owned the land where Chester now stands were the Okehockings, removed by order of William Penn in 1702 to other lands in Chester County.
+The original indigenous name of Chester was Mecoponaca, which means "the stream along which large potatoes grow".

 The first European settlers in the area were members of the New Sweden colony.
 The settlement that became Chester was first called "Finlandia" (the Latin name for Finland) and then "Upland" after the Swedish province of Uppland.
 The New Sweden settlers built Fort Mecoponacka in 1641 to defend the settlement.

 In 1644, the present site of Chester was a tobacco plantation operated by the New Sweden colonists.

 By 1682, Upland was the most populous town of the new Province of Pennsylvania.
 On October 27, the ship Welcome arrived bearing William Penn on his first visit to the province.
 Penn renamed the settlement after the English city of Chester.

 18th century

 Chester County originally stretched from the Delaware River to the Susquehanna River from its founding in 1682 until 1729 when Lancaster County was formed from the western part.
 Chester served as the county seat for Chester County from 1682 to 1788.
 In 1724, the Chester Courthouse was built to support the legal needs of the county.

 Chester played only a small role in the American Revolutionary War.
 Throughout 1776 and 1777, there were significant forces stationed in Chester and nearby Marcus Hook.
 In April 1776, nearly 1,000 men were stationed in Chester under Colonel Samuel Miles in preparation for the defense of Philadelphia.
 However, Colonel Miles led the troops to New York City in July 1776 when it became clear that the British Fleet was threatening New York rather than Philadelphia.

 In 1777, the Continental Army led by George Washington passed through Chester on the way to meet the British Army led by General Howe at the Battle of Brandywine.
 John Armstrong was ordered to take command of the militia stationed at Chester.
 The Continental Army fled back to Chester after defeat at the Battle of Brandywine.
 A portion of the British force occupied Chester as they chased the Continental Army fleeing to Philadelphia.

 In 1788, the Chester County seat was moved from Chester to West Chester.

 In 1789, Delaware County was formed from the eastern part of Chester County, and Chester became the new county seat.